kmsmith137/ch_frb_l1/MANUAL.md

     is equal to the number of streams on the L1 node, that is, the number of distinct (ipaddr, udp_port) pairs.

-    The RPC address of each stream must be different (for example, by using a different TCP port for each stream).
+    The RPC address of each stream must be different (by specifying either a different IP address or TCP port for each stream).

   - `beam_ids` (list of integers, optional).